tnakazato/priism/README.md

 PRIISM for ALMA (`priism.alma`) is supposed to run on CASA or python environment with casa tools.
 If you want to use `priism.alma`, CASA 5.0 or higher must be available.

-In addition to the dependency on PRIISM, there are several prerequisites from Sakura and sparseimaging libraries: FFTW3 and Eigen3.
+In addition to the dependency on PRIISM, there are prerequisites from Sakura and sparseimaging libraries: FFTW3 and Eigen3.
+Since Eigen3 is automatically downloaded during PRIISM setup, only FFTW3 is the prerequisite for PRIISM.
 More importantly, PRIISM requires C++ compiler that supports C++11 features since Sakura and sparseimaging utilizes various C++11 features in its implementation.